 Top Five Things Gastroenterologists Should Know About Telehealth

-As of April 30, CMS again expanded access to telemedicine services, increasing payment for telephone evaluation and management (E/M) codes 99441-99443 to the level of office/outpatient E/M codes 99212-99214 ($46-$110).
+During the COVID-19 health emergency, CMS expanded access to telemedicine services, increasing payment for telephone evaluation and management (E/M) codes 99441-99443 to the level of office/outpatient E/M codes 99212-99214 ($46-$110).
 Previous rules expanded telehealth for all Medicare beneficiaries — not just those that have novel coronavirus — for the duration of the COVID-19 PHE, expanded payments for telehealth services to a variety of settings in addition to existing coverage for originating sites including physician offices, skilled nursing facilities and hospitals, allowed reporting for new patients was well as existing patients, and allowed two-way, real-time audio/visual telehealth services to be paid under the Medicare Physician Fee Schedule at the same amount as in-person services.

 - Effective retroactively from March 1, 2020, national level payment for telephone (audio-only) E/M codes 99441-99443 will increase from $15, $31 and $39 respectively to $46, $56 and $110 to match office/outpatient E/M code payments for 99212-99214 (New in Medicare’s April 30 COVID-19 interim final rule with comment period (IRC)).
 You must report 99441-99443 with modifier 95 and place of service (POS) where the visit would have taken place in person prior to the public health emergency (e.g., 11-Office, 22-Hospital Outpatient, 23-ASC) in order to get the higher rates.
 Claims without modifier 95 will be paid at the lower rates.